What Is an Intravenous Pyelogram?

-The IVP shows the urinary tract in action as the kidney begins to empty into the ureters.
+The IVP shows the urinary tract in action as your kidney begins to empty into the ureters.
 These are the tubes that carry urine to the bladder.
 The iodine will show up as bright white on the film.
 Dye that doesn’t move or moves too slowly shows where the blockages are.
-The images also may show that the kidney, bladder, or ureter is not working as well as it should.
+The images also may show that your kidney, bladder, or ureter isn’t working as well as it should.

 Near the end of the exam, you’ll be asked to pee.
 This lets your radiologist get a picture of your bladder after it empties.

 An IVP usually takes less than 1 hour.
 If your kidneys work more slowly, the test can last up to 4 hours.
 You should be able to go back to your normal diet and activities afterward.
 The doctor may tell you to drink more fluids than normal to flush the contrast dye from your body.

 Intravenous Pyelogram Risks

 Most of the time, an intravenous pyelogram is safe with no complications.
 But there are side effects and some risks.

 - You’ll feel a sting as the technician injects the contrast material into your hand or arm.

 - You may feel itchy or become flushed as the contrast material moves through your body.